Analytical Methods in Physics: Differential Geometry of Curved Spaces

 It is defined by the following properties. \begin{itemize} \item It is completely antisymmetric in its indices.
 This means swapping any of the indices $i_a \leftrightarrow i_b$ (for $a \neq b$) will return

-Furthermore, if any of the $D$ indices are the same, say $i_a = i_b$, then the Levi-Civita symbol returns zero.
-(Why?)

 \item For a given ordering of the $D$ distinct coordinates $\{ x^i | i=1,2,3,\dots,D \}$, $\epsilon_{1 2 3 \dots D} \equiv 1$.
 Below, we will have more to say about this choice. \end{itemize} These are sufficient to define every component of the Levi-Civita symbol.
-For example, in the (perhaps familiar) 3 dimensional case, in Cartesian coordinates $(x^1,x^2,x^3)$,
+From the first definition, if any of the $D$ indices are the same, say $i_a = i_b$, then the Levi-Civita symbol returns zero.
+(Why?)
+From the second definition, when all the indices are distinct, $\epsilon_{i_1 i_2 \dots i_{D-1} i_D}$ is a $+1$ if it takes even number of swaps to go from $\{ 1,\dots,D \}$ to $\{ i_1,\dots,i_D \}$; and is a $-1$ if it takes an odd number of swaps to do the same.